reductstore/homepage/_posts/2022-05-21-multi-server-nginx.md

 ---

 I think, [NGINX][1] doesn't need any introductions.
 It is one of the most widely used HTTP servers and reverse proxies.
-You can use it to hide your microservices or monolith application behind and make it responsible for:
+You can route your microservices or monolith application through it and make it responsible for:

 * TSL encryption
 * Basic HTTP authorization